oracle/graalpython/docs/user/TOOLS.md

 # Tooling for Python on GraalVM

-We will try to support all the Truffle tools in a way the user would expect.
+We will try to support all the GraalVM tools in a way the user would expect.

 ### Debugger